 University of South Alabama Students Targeted for HRC Stickers

-October 1, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+October 1, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Students at the University of South Alabama have reported that their vehicles are being targeted and vandalized for displaying HRC stickers.